rebwill/rw-donations-2021/index.md

 I am humbled to look back on most of 2020 and be aware that I actually had an unusual amount of good fortune this year, all things considered.
 I was able to seal the deal on my career transition to software development, closing the door on a tumultuous and nervewracking previous year and beginning a new chapter with a wonderful team and learning environment; I failed spectacularly at fostering the sweetest angel baby dog in the world who is now My Dog; and I was able to spend over two months with my parents in Connecticut, and a week camping with my brother in the mountains of Colorado.

-All that to say that I am fortunate to have everything I need, when so many people have, through no fault of their own, suffered blow after blow — financial, medical, social, emotional, mental, and beyond. **For this reason, in lieu of gifts, I would like to turn my birthday into an opportunity for a larger impact — and what better way to do so than to take advantage of Give Miami Day!**
+All that to say that I have been very fortunate, when so many people have, through no fault of their own, suffered blow after blow — financial, medical, social, emotional, mental, and beyond. **For this reason, in lieu of gifts, I would like to turn my birthday into an opportunity for a larger impact — and what better way to do so than to take advantage of Give Miami Day!**

 If — at the risk of sounding presumptuous — you were considering getting me something for my birthday, **I'd love nothing more than for you to redirect those resources to a donation to one of the below organizations between November 16-19th**.
 There are so many organizations doing incredible and necessary work in South Florida, but I've narrowed it down to a few that are particularly near and dear to my heart.
 I'd love for you to check them out and consider helping me reach my fundraising goals for whichever one(s) speak(s) to you!